divinerites/plausible-hugo/README.md

 {{- end }}
 ```

-## Plausible custom subdomain
+## 3 - Plausible custom subdomain

 If you [use your own subdomain](https://docs.plausible.io/custom-domain) for plausible.io, you just have to give the url in `custom_js_domain` parameter.

-## Be careful if you use Content-Security-Policy
+## 4 - Plausible and Content-Security-Policy

-If you have some CSP in your headers, do not forget to allow plausible domains you use.
+Be careful if you have some CSP in your headers, do not forget to **allow plausible domains** you use.

 ### CSP example for `index.header`